Black Celebration: Release and promotion

 "Stripped", the first single released from the album, was made available on 10 February 1986 in non-US territories.
-Black Celebration was released a month later on 17 March, 1986 by Mute Records in the UK, Sire Records in the US, and Intercord Records in Germany.
+Black Celebration was released a month later on 17 March 1986 by Mute Records in the UK, Sire Records in the US, and Intercord Records in Germany.
 In the UK, the LP was given catalogue number STUMM26, and in Germany, INT 146.818.
 In Sweden, the Scandinavian Music Club included Black Celebration in a box set with the band's previous albums where the band's name was mis-spelled several times as "Best of Depech Mode" (catalogue number 15 6505).
 A promotional single for "Breathing in Fumes" was released in the UK (catalogue number RR12BONG10) and distributed exclusively to clubs to play on the dance floor.
 Despite Mute's concerns about the songs and the album, Black Celebration became Depeche Mode's best-selling album to date.

 A month after the album's release, on 14 April 1986, the album's second single, "A Question of Lust" was issued, followed by "A Question of Time" on 11 August.
-Also in August 1986, Wilder released 1 + 2 under the name Recoil, a collection of sampled Depeche Mode sounds that he originally didn't intend to make public until Miller persuaded him to turn the project into an album.
+Also in August 1986, Wilder released 1 + 2 under the name Recoil, a collection of sampled Depeche Mode sounds that he originally did not intend to make public until Miller persuaded him to turn the project into an album.
 Said Wilder, it was "an experiment, an improvisation that I had recorded in my home studio using really simple equipment."
 In September 1986, the movie Modern Girls was released, which included Depeche Mode's song "But Not Tonight" on its soundtrack.
 "But Not Tonight" was released as a US-only single on 22 October 1986, as US label Sire Records had decided to release it instead of "Stripped" in that region.

 Black Celebration was remastered and re-released on CD and vinyl in 2007.

 Tour

+The band continued to use backing tapes on tour, a trade-off the band chose to make because although it led to some inflexibility, it made the band sound good live.
+Wilder defended the decision to use backing tapes, saying "We do put on a good live performance.
+We're one of the most exciting bands around.
+First, we always get a good sound, because everything always goes into the PA system.
+Second, we have a lot of vocal harmonies, which make a very big vocal sound.
+And third, we take a lot of trouble over the stage set and a good light show."
+The set was designed to hide much of the band's equipment and allow for Gahan's dancing.
+Wilder elaborated that "the flooring is designed for Dave [Gahan] to be able to dance around without flipping over – we had problems with that on previous tours."